jan146/playerctl-scroller/README.md

 ## Default player

 There is also the `playerctl` option, which will use the player that was last active.<br>
-This can be enabled by ommiting the `-p` parameter:
+This can be enabled by omitting the `-p` parameter:

 ```ini
 click-left = playerctl play-pause